Two New Cases of Covid-19 on Bonaire - BES Reporter

-Kralendijk – On July 21, 2021, there are 17 active cases of Covid-19 on Bonaire.
-54 test results came in and two were positive.
-Four persons recovered from Covid-19.
+Kralendijk – On July 22, 2021, there are 16 active cases of Covid-19 on Bonaire.
+46 test results came in and two were positive.
+Three persons recovered from Covid-19.

 Get tested if you feel sick.
 It could take a while before you receive the results.
 Stay inside during this time period.
 Do not go outside before you get your results because you can infect other people.
 Staying at home prevents spread to people outside of your own household.
 To bring the number of infections down and prevent infection with the Coronavirus it is important to maintain hygiene instructions such as keeping a social distance of at least 1.5 meters and washing your hands regularly with water and soap.